presslabs/mobile-theme/readme.txt

 Fix hooks in WPtouch(1.9.8)

 = 1.3 =
-Add Jetpack, WordPress Mobile Pack and WPtouch plugins User Agent String parser hook to PressLabs parser.
+Add Jetpack, WordPress Mobile Pack and WPtouch plugins User Agent String parser hook to Presslabs parser.

 = 1.2 =
-Add User Agent String parser(now the plugin is working on every server not only on PressLabs servers).
+Add User Agent String parser(now the plugin is working on every server not only on Presslabs servers).

 = 1.1 =
 Add header 'X-PL-Mobilized'